 Tom Isaacs (b.
-1985, Oxford, UK) is a Sydney-based performance artist and sculptor.
+1985, Oxford, UK) is a Sydney-based performance artist, sculptor and curator.
 In 2008, he completed a Bachelor of Visual Arts (Honours) at Sydney College of the Arts, the University of Sydney.
-Isaacs returned to SCA in 2015, enrolling in a PhD researching the connection between ritual and body art.
-His artistic practice is an exploration of the relationship between art and catharsis, informed by his research into body art, psychoanalytical theory and religious or spiritual traditions.
+He returned to SCA in 2015, enrolling in a PhD researching the connection between ritual and body art.

 Isaacs is a frequent contributor to base-metal, “a platform for research, dialogue, exchange, performance” founded by Julie Vulcan in 2014.
 He has participated in a number of Intercessions events, as well as a short-term residency at the BigCi, Bilpin 2016 and ‘Same Difference: Equinox to Equinox’ 2016 – a global performance event organised by Bbeyond.